 All that glitters

 Looking for a bit of sparkle?
-While natural stones like marble and granite rarely shine, Quartz and other processed stones use chips of natural stone and minerals to create stunning effects, including glittering and shimmering.
+While natural stones like marble and granite rarely shine, Quartz and other processed stones use chips of natural stone and minerals to create stunning effects.
 The patterning in Quartz worktops like Quarella comes from the pieces of natural stone used in its manufacture.
-To achieve Quartz’ smooth texture, the stone is ground to a fine powder and larger pieces of natural stone are added to give a distinctive look.
+To achieve the smooth texture of quartz, the stone is ground to a fine powder and larger pieces of natural stone are added to give a distinctive look.
 Adding mica and other reflective minerals can turn a plain black quartz worktop into a starry night sky.

 Tough as Granite